TehhX/ScatterSync/README.md

 * Make sure the local path contains the file name and extension as well e.g. `C:/Users/USERNAME/Desktop/file.txt`
 * Click "Move to Repo" to move all your tracked files to the repo, or "Move to Local" to move all your tracked files to their local paths
 * Click "Sync" to get updates to and from Git.
 Make sure that all files are inside the repo if you want to sync them
+* Click "Untrack" next to a file to untrack it.
+If it has a local path, the file will be moved there, but if it doesn't, it will be deleted
 * If you want to make changes to the repo itself, you can terminal cd into the repo and use Git as normal, or interface from GitHub.com itself
 * Repeat installing ScatterSync on another device
 * You can now specify a different local path for the same file you tracked on the first device and move or sync as normal

 ## Common Build Issues
-* When launching Scatter Sync on Windows, .dll files are reported missing: Make sure to move wxWidgets' .dll files next to ScatterSync.[exe, out].
+* When launching Scatter Sync on Windows, .dll files are reported missing: Make sure to move wxWidgets' .dll files next to the ScatterSync executable, inside your personal repository.

+## Reporting Bugs and Requesting New Features
+Use GitHub's issue system in this repo to report bugs and/or request features.
+If you are reporting a bug, give the steps to reproduce along with the expected and actual results of what you were trying to do when it bugs.
+If you're requesting a new feature, provide what the expected behavior of the new feature would be, and one or two use cases.
+Other than that, there are no guidelines for issue submissions.

 ## Sample Files Folder
 The `SampleFiles/` folder contains sample binary and .gitignore files for use with ScatterSync.
 The contained binary files are those which come with the precompiled binaries in [releases](https://github.com/TehhX/ScatterSync/releases).
 The `.SAMPLEgitignore` file contains the standard ignores for ScatterSync personal repositories, and also comes with releases.
 When using it, it would need to be renamed to `.gitignore`, but contains "SAMPLE" so that Git ignores it in *this* repo in particular.